noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 [CreateUser](../examples/CreateUser.gql)

 ## Updating Users
 You can update your user name, email, and password by running the following request.
-Replacing with your User ID, new name, new email and, new password.
+Replacing with your User ID, new name, new email, and new password.

 [UpdateUser](../examples/UpdateUser.gql)